dbenesh82/automatic_copepod_tracker/compare_manual_vs_auto_tracking/testing_automatic_tracker.md

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-24-1.png)

 Mostly, they are zero, which makes sense because in most frames copepods did not move.
-There is also a tendency for the data to skew positive, suggesting copepods tend to move in the same direction, as opposed to changing directions between frames.
+There is also a tendency for the data to skew positive, suggesting copepods tend to continue moving in the same direction, as opposed to changing directions between frames.

-The largest dot products occur around the drop point and skew negative.
-This indicates large movements and a change of direction.
-I think this is due to tracking mistakes.
+The largest dot products occur around the drop point and skew negative, which indicates big jumps in the opposite direction to prior movement.
+While that is consistent with escape behavior, I think this is due to tracking mistakes.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-25-1.png)

-Zooming in, we can see the overall positive skew (more positive than negative dot products), but there is not an obvious change over time, such as fewer negative dot products after being scared.
+Zooming in, we can see the overall positive skew (more positive than negative dot products), but there is not an obvious change over time, such as more or less negative dot products after being scared.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-26-1.png)

 The dot product combines information about the magnitude and direction of movements, so it makes sense to check whether it is independent from the distance variable.
-The next scatterplot is distance versus dot product, after eliminating the largest distance measurements.
+The next scatterplot shows distance versus dot product, with the largest copepod movements eliminated.
 Large movements can have zero dot products (i.e. a large jump after being stationary), positive dot products (i.e. a jump in the same direction as previous movement), or negative dot products (i.e. a change of direction).

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-27-1.png)

 There appear to be negative dot products that follow a convex arc.
-This probably represents mistakes where the tracker jumps to something other than the copepod and then back.
-This seems especially suspicious when we look at the same graph is plotted for the manual tracking data; it is absent.
+This probably represents mistakes where the tracker jumps to something other than the copepod and then right back.
+This seems especially suspicious when we look at the same graph for the manual tracking data; here it is absent.
 The same positive skew can be observed though.

 ![](testing_automatic_tracker_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-28-1.png)